-boxes 1.92 and 1.93 Enter in box 1.92 the total of boxes 1.90 and 1.91.
+Enter in box 1.92 the total of boxes 1.90 and 1.91.
+Do not enter your transition profit figure from box 1.84C in this box.
 If you're unable to complete the income and expenses section of these pages because it's impossible to prepare the figures to arrive at the taxable profit before the latest date for sending the Trust and Estate Tax Return, provide an estimate of the taxable profit in box 1.92 and tick box 1.93.
 Read the notes on page TTN2 of these notes and page 25 of the Trust and Estate Tax Return Guide and then tick box 21.5 on page 11 of the Trust and Estate Tax Return.
 It would also help us if in the 'Additional information' box, box 21.9 you:

-- say why you cannot give a final figure in box 1.92 - give an approximate date on which you expect to be able to give us your final figure box 1.97 If the trust or estate business is subcontracting in the construction industry and received some payments under the Construction Industry Scheme (CIS), enter the total of the deductions made on account of tax for the period 6 April 2022 to 5 April 2023 in box 1.97.
+- say why you cannot give a final figure in box 1.92 - give an approximate date on which you expect to be able to give us your final figure box 1.97 If the trust or estate business is subcontracting in the construction industry and received some payments under the Construction Industry Scheme (CIS), enter the total of the deductions made on account of tax for the period 6 April 2023 to 5 April 2024 in box 1.97.
 Check that you've entered the gross amount before contractor deductions for the accounting period in boxes 1.24 and 1.29.